General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-\paragraph{Fine-Tuning} To overcome the limitations of prompting, fine-tuning has been adopted in molecular and materials generation, much like its use in property prediction with \gls{lift}-based frameworks (see \Cref{sec:fine-tuning} for a deeper explanation of \gls{lift} and \Cref{sec:prediction_FT} for a discussion of \gls{lift} applied to property prediction tasks). \textcite{yu2024llasmol} demonstrated that systematic fine-tuning in various chemical tasks including molecule generation from captions can improve performance while remaining parameter-efficient, using only $0.58\%$ of trainable parameters via \gls{lora}.
+\paragraph{Fine-Tuning} To overcome the limitations of prompting, fine-tuning has been adopted in molecular and materials generation, much like its use in property prediction with \gls{lift}-based frameworks (see \Cref{sec:fine-tuning} for a deeper explanation of \gls{lift} and \Cref{sec:prediction_FT} for a discussion of \gls{lift} applied to property prediction tasks).